-In this exhibit, the Morse presents a selection from Harry C. Sigman's 2014 gift of 86 objects to the Morse.
-A Los Angeles attorney, Sigman began collecting European and American decorative art in 1969, and his gift dovetails with the late 19th- and early 20th-century styles represented in the Morse collection.
+In this exhibit, the Museum debuts a selection from Harry C. Sigman's 2014 gift of 86 objects to the Morse.
+Sigman, a Los Angeles attorney, began collecting European and American decorative art in 1969, and his gift dovetails with the late 19th- and early 20th-century styles represented in the Morse collection.
 The donation includes art glass, pottery, metalwork, and furniture.
-Though dominated by Jeannette and Hugh McKean's massive gift, the Morse collection has always been supported and enhanced by generous individuals such as Harry Sigman whose contributions have helped it to grow in important ways.
-The Morse is pleased to share some pieces from this recent gift, which can be appreciated object by beautiful object as well as in the context of the Museum's entire collection.
+Though comprised mainly of Jeannette and Hugh McKean's massive gift, the Morse collection has always been supported by generous individuals such as Harry Sigman whose contributions have helped it to grow in important ways.
+The finely crafted objects on view can be appreciated both individually and in the context of the Museum's entire collection.